Jeremy-Prior/TheKartozaHandbook/docs/src/company/kartoza/communication.md

 When you are communicating with colleagues, especially if it is something urgent you should follow this escalation procedure if you do not get the response you need:

-* Ask them in the original medium (email / slack / video call)
+* Ask them in the original medium (email / chat / video call)
-* Follow up with a second medium (e.g. a nudge in slack to check email) if you do not get a timely response
+* Follow up with a second medium (e.g. a nudge in chat to check email) if you do not get a timely response
 * Send a calendar invitation for a short meeting if you get no response.
 * Send the person a whatsapp / telegram etc.
 * Phone the person (mobile/whatsapp/telegram etc.)